Recently Adopted Accounting Pronouncements

 Recently Issued Accounting Pronouncements

 In November 2024, the FASB issued ASU 2024-03 Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (“ASU 2024-03), which is an update to Topic 220, Income Statement - Reporting Comprehensive Income.
 ASU 2024-03 enhances transparency and decision-usefulness of expense disclosures in response to investors' requests for more detailed, disaggregated expense information, enabling a clearer understanding of a public business entity's performance and cost structure.
-The amendments improve disclosure requirements in financial statement notes for specific expense categories including: (a) purchases of inventory, (b) employee compensation, (c) depreciation, (d) intangible asset amortization, (e) certain amounts that are already required to be disclosed under current generally accepted accounting principles in the same disclosure as other disaggregation requirements, (f) qualitative description of amounts remaining in relevant expense captions that are not necessarily disaggregated quantitatively, as well as (g) the total amount of selling expenses, and in annual reporting periods, the entity's definition of selling expense.
+The amendments improve disclosure requirements in the notes to the financial statement for specific expense categories including: (i) inventory purchases, (ii) employee compensation, (iii) depreciation, and (iv) intangible asset amortization, as well as (v) the total amount of selling expenses, and in annual reporting periods, the entity's definition of selling expense.
 ASU 2024-03 is effective for annual reporting periods beginning after December 15, 2026, (i.e., our fiscal 2028 annual report) and interim reporting periods beginning after December 15, 2027 (i.e., first quarter of fiscal 2029 interim report).
 Early adoption is permitted.
 The company is currently evaluating ASU 2024-03 to determine the impact it will have on its consolidated financial statements and related disclosures.

 Currently, there are no new accounting pronouncements that are expected to have a material effect on our consolidated financial statements.